adammurdoch/kotlin-tools/libs/file-io/README.md

   - Read and create a symlink
 - Permissions
   - Read and write the POSIX permissions of a file system element.
+- Query the current directory
+- Query the user's home directory
+- Determine the type of a file system element.